FlowFuse/website/src/blog/2024/07/how-to-setup-sso-ldap-for-the-node-red.md

 ## Setting up SSO LDAP for FlowFuse

-Before we proceed, ensure that FlowFuse is deployed on your server with an Enterprise license and you have ssh connection with it so that you can run commnads in the server.
+Before we proceed, ensure that FlowFuse is deployed on your server with an Enterprise license and you have ssh connection with it so that you can run commands on the server.
 If you haven't installed it yet, please check out our [documentation on installing FlowFuse](/docs/install/introduction/) or our blog on [deploying FlowFuse on Ubuntu with Docker](/blog/2024/07/deploying-flowfuse-with-docker/).

 ### Installing and Configuring OpenLDAP

-Now throughout this section, we will install and configure OpenLDAP on your Ubuntu server.
+Throughout this section, we will install and configure OpenLDAP on your Ubuntu server.
 Make sure to replace the commands and configs with your details.
 If you are using a different distribution, you can follow other resources available on the internet for installation and configuration, as well as managing of users.

 1. Set the hostname for your LDAP server: